arielNacamulli/BlackScholes_impliedVol/README.md

 And then running the plotting script.

-In the example we obtain the following
+In the example we obtain the following (red crosses have been added to mark market spot volatilities)

 ![alt text](https://github.com/arielNacamulli/BlackScholes_impliedVol/blob/master/vol_smile.png "Volatility Smile")
 ## Authors